Skip to main content

 Since Python can't call back into Mojo, one alternative is to have the Mojo application drive the event loop and poll for updates.
 The following example uses Tkinter, but the basic approach can be applied to other packages.

-First we create a Python module that defines a Tkinter interface, with a window and single button:
+First you create a Python module that defines a Tkinter interface, with a window and single button:

 import tkinter as tk